Mezhyhirya Monastery: Cossack monastery

 During the 16th century, the monastery frequently lost and regained its ownership rights.
 On the funds of the monastery's new hegumen Afanasiy (a protégé of prince Konstanty Wasyl Ostrogski), the monastery's old buildings were demolished, and new ones were built in their place.
 In 1604, the Gate Church of Ss.
 Peter and Paul was constructed, in 1609 - the Mykilska Refectory, and the Transfiguration Cathedral in 1609-1611.
 Under his rule, the monastery was considered as the second lavra (cave monastery) in Ukraine.

 After its reconstruction, the Mezhyhirya Monastery became a regional center of the Zaporozhian Host, serving the host as a military monastery.
 In 1610, the monastery received the status of a stauropegic monastery (orthodox church autonomy), under the Patriarch of Constantinople.
 The universal (act) of Hetman Bohdan Khmelnytsky issued on May 21, 1656 transferred the neighboring settlements of Vyshhorod, Novi Petrivtsi, and Moshchun under control of the Mezhyhirya Monastery.
 In effect, the universal made Khmelnytsky the monastery's ktitor.
 After the destruction of the Trakhtemyrivskyi Monastery by a Polish szlachta army, the Mezhyhirya Monastery replaced it as the main cossack military monastery.
 As a military monastery, retired and elderly cossacks from the Zaporozhian Host would now come to the monastery to retire and live in until the end of their lives.
-At that time, the monastery's expenses were paid off with the help of the cossack's Sich Host.

 In 1676, the area was burned down after a fire started in the wooden Transfiguration Cathedral.
 With the help of Ivan Savelov, a monk who lived in the monastery and later became a Patriarch of Moscow, the complex was reconstructed.
 Two years later, with the help of the cossack community, the Annunciation Church was constructed near the monastery's hospital.

 In 1683, the Sich Rada voted that the ministers in the Sich's Pokrovskyi Cathedral (the main cathedral of the sich) should be only from the Mezhyhirya Monastery.
 In 1691, monasteries located near the Sich were placed under the Mezhyhirya Monastery's authority.
 Under hegumen Feodosiy at the end of the 17th century, considered as a period of prosperity, the Mezhyhirya Monastery became one of the largest monastery's in Ukraine.
+The Mezhyhirya Chronicle, covering the period of 1608 to 1700, was completed around the turn of the century.

 At the request of Peter I of Russia, the stauropegic status of the monastery was revoked; it was later reinstated in 1710.
 In 1717, a large fire destroyed a large portion of the monastery's buildings.
 The monastery's "military" status was reconfirmed by cossacks in 1735.
 In 1774, with the funds of the last Koshovyi Otaman Petro Kalnyshevsky, the Ss.
 Peter and Paul Church was reconstructed.
 Ukrainian architect Ivan Hryhorovych-Barskyi designed some of the buildings, including the monk's residence.